walidmaouche/lp-fe-test/README.md

 2/ Let's go for some code.
 You will find a mock of articles in 'src/data/articles.json', based on this json, you will create the top part of the new page.
 Some components are already prepared for this (Header/Nav/En-continu...).
 Feel free to use everything you like (node modules, framework...) to build this page. [^1]

+Please, do not copy/paste our Homepage, it is not what we are looking for !

 Good luck !!